andrewtong/ursa/README.md

 series of tests, I have determined that there is approximately a 50% difference threshold between letters within two words such that the said two words are indistinguishable.

-For example, the word 'distinguish' can be claimed to be unrecognizable from 'dustkngosh'.  **By applying this theory, I am able to compare words only knowing the length of the 'correct' word, since incorrect words reveal themselves beyond a determined score threshold.
+For example, the word 'distinguish' can be claimed to be unrecognizable from 'dustkngosh'.
+URSA will attempt to reconstruct the substring by predicting errors within the string pattern and comparing the sum of errors to a calculated threshold.  **By applying this theory, I am able to compare words only knowing the length of the 'correct' word, since incorrect words are filtered out beyond a determined score threshold.
 The benefit of this is that I am able to apply partioning methods at linear speeds (at the most optimal case) to significantly expedite runtime since the algorithm never has to search for a sequence, circumventing the usage of sequence matching algorithms that run in polynomial time!.**

 ##**So what are the consequences of this?**
-URSA is capable of running at extreme speeds compared to various other string matching algorithms:
+URSA is capable of running at fast speeds compared to various other string matching algorithms:
 *ex to be shown*

 The algorithm is capable of handling extreme cases of fuzzy string matches like no other algorithm can: